About The Faculty

 Our primary focus.
 To ensure that patients and their relatives are at the core of everything we do.

 Promoting the specialty and engaging with healthcare policy.
 We act as the voice of the specialty to governmental and other senior healthcare stakeholders through direct engagement, research initiatives and the media.
 We work with our stakeholders across the four UK nations, across all the professions that make up the critical care team and with our colleagues at the Academy of Medical Royal Colleges to take these aims forward.

 Progressing the future of services.
 We take forward the specialty by undertaking national projects to improve, develop and expand our work.
 You can read about our key initiative, Critical Futures, here.

 Recruiting and training the next generation of doctors.
 We work with the General Medical Council to set the standards for and quality assure the training and assessment of ICM doctors and provide a network of Regional Advisors and Tutors to manage training locally.
-We support the specialty by recruiting doctors in training, providing direct guidance to consultant appointment panels, and providing frameworks for undergraduate education.
+We support the specialty by recruiting doctors in training, providing direct guidance to consultant appointment panels, and providing frameworks for undergraduate and foundation education.